pwk0131/Nvidia-AI-Specialist-Certification-with-yolov5/README.md

 # Nvidia AI Specialist Certification with yolov5

-If you want a detailed view, check out the Notion report ->
+A more detailed project description than the README has been created on Notion report ->
 <a href="https://island-lunge-8fe.notion.site/Nvidia-AI-Specialist-Certification-13b4e95f93fe80168053fc7688cde99b" target="blank">Go to Notion</a>

 ## **주제(Title)**